geoadmin/service-stac/README.md

 .manage.py migrate stac_api 0003_auto_20201022_1346
 ```

-**How to create a clean PR with a singe migration script?**
+### How to create a clean PR with a single migration script?

 Under a clean PR, we mean that only one migration script comes along a PR.
-This can be obtained with the following steps (_only if more than one migration script exist for this PR_):
+This can be obtained with the following steps (*only if more than one migration script exist for this PR*):

 ```bash
 # 1. migrate back to the state before the PR